rylarson/tao-chef-talk/index.md

 --new-slide--

+## Automate Development, test, and build environments with DevOps tools

+Note:
+   * Describe what is necessary to version an automated environment
+   * Not going to prescribe specific tools, but I will tell you what we use

+--page-break--

+## Configuration management - Chef

+Chef is all about taking a system and applying some configuration to it.

+Note:
+   * The normal use case is to take a newly installed operating system and put it into the appropriate state for development and test.
+   * Written in ruby
+   * Package management built in (cookbooks)
+      * Think Java Jar, Ruby Gem, Python Egg
+   * Dependency management built in
+   * Very similar to Rubygems/Bundler
+   * Chef doesn't know or care that it is running on a VM

+--page-break--

+## VM Deployment - Vagrant

+Vagrant can deploy a VM to almost any VM provider, and optionally kick off a configuration management tool once the VM is up.

+Note:
+   * VMs compatible with Vagrant packaged as box files
+   * Be careful, box files can be very snowflakey too!

+--page-break--

+## Vagrant box creation - Packer

+Packer is a tool that can take a bare ISO and make it suitable for use with Vagrant

+Note:
+   * It can do a lot more, but for the purposes of this talk, this is all that matters
+   * Packer templates are just JSON files that describe what packer should do with the ISO
+      * They are platform dependent (i.e. Kickstarter and Preseed files)

+--page-break--

+## All together now

+   * Packer takes an ISO as input and outputs a Vagrant compatible box
+   * Vagrant takes the box as well as Chef cookbooks as input, and creates a VM from the box that has the configuration specified by the Chef cookbooks

+Note:
+   * In practice
+      * Packer builds are done in Continuous Integration and the Vagrant Boxes are treated as artifacts just like any other software
+      * Builds for Chef cookbooks are also done in continuous integration and the cookbooks are treated as artifacts just like any other software
+      * Vagrantfiles are checked in to source control and consume/put together the output from the Chef and Packer builds

+--page-break--

+## The power of virtualization

+TODO Virtualization is nothing new
+TODO Automating virtualization is nothing new
+TODO Scripts are not reusable

+--page-break-

+Vagrant

+--new-slide--

 ## A new hope

 ![A new hope](images/crawlbd.jpg)

 We can use DevOps tools to version our Development, Test, and Build environments by defining them as code!

+Note:
+   * Here is what our environments look like when they are defined as code

 --page-break--